astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

-A number of changes made, and wish list can also be foudn on Mark Heyer's list of comments he sent around some moons ago.
+A number of changes made, and wish list can also be found on Mark Heyer's list of comments he sent around some moons ago.

 * process spectra as float, the RAW data are double.
 In fact, the RAW